Parity Quantum Optimization: Benchmarks: Abstract

 \section{Abstract}

 We present benchmarks of the parity transformation for the Quantum Approximate Optimization Algorithm (QAOA).
-We analyse the gate resources required to implement a single QAOA cycle for real-world scenarios.
+We analyse the gate resources required to implement a single QAOA cycle for toy models of real-world scenarios.
 In particular, we consider random spin models with higher order terms, as well as the problems of predicting financial crashes and finding the ground states of electronic structure Hamiltonians.
-For the spin models studied our findings imply a significant advantage of the parity mapping compared to the standard gate model.
-In combination with full parallelizability of gates this has the potential to boost the race for demonstrating quantum advantage.
+For the spin models studied our findings imply a significant advantage of the parity mapping compared to the standard gate model in terms of the number of CNOT gates required on a square lattice with nearest-neighbor connectivity, at the cost of an increased number of qubits.
+Our results suggest that in combination with its full parallelizability of gates, the parity architecture has the potential to boost the race for demonstrating quantum advantage.